adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - Ideal for long-running applications that need to be paused and resumed quickly. <br>

 **Key Prerequisites:**
-- Encrypted root EBS volume (mandatory).
+- ⭐Encrypted root EBS volume (mandatory).⭐
 - RAM ≤ EBS root volume size (e.g., 16 GiB RAM → root volume ≥ 16 GiB).
 - Supported instance families: M5, C5, R5, T3 (not all instance types).

 **Hibernate vs. Stop:**
-- **Stop:** Terminates RAM state; starts fresh on next launch.
+- **Stop:** ⭐Terminates RAM state;⭐ starts fresh on next launch.
-- **Hibernate:** Preserves RAM state; resumes processes.
+- **Hibernate:** ⭐Preserves RAM state;⭐ resumes processes.
 </details>

 ## EBS volume
 <details>
 <summary>Q: What is EBS volume and its use?</summary>

-**EBS volumes** are like USB sticks for EC2, providing persistent block storage.
-They remain intact even after the associated EC2 instance is terminated.
-EBS volumes can be dynamically attached to or detached from EC2 instances, allowing for flexible storage management.
+- **EBS volumes** are like USB sticks for EC2, providing persistent block storage.
+- They remain intact even after the associated EC2 instance is terminated.
+- EBS volumes can be ⭐dynamically attached to or detached from EC2 instances⭐, allowing for flexible storage management.
 - **Per AZ:** EBS volumes are specific to an Availability Zone.
 - **Attachment:** Can be mounted to multiple EC2 instances but attached to only one instance at a time.